-Bowfishing - The Ultimate Guide to Fishing with a Bow
+Bowfishing - The Ultimate Guide to Fishing with a Bows

 Bowfishing is an action-packed adventure where outdoorsmen use a bow, retriever reel, and barbed arrow with bow fishing line attached.
 It is often compared to bowhunting and referred to as a bow hunters off-season sport.
-There are many proven strategies to a successful bowfishing trip, whether you are bowfishing during the day or at night.
+There are many proven strategies for how to fish with a bow on a successful bowfishing trip, whether you are bowfishing during the day or at night.

 The purpose of this article is to help you get started bow fishing, obtain proper bowfishing lights and supplies, understand how to find the target bowfishing species, and ultimately combine this knowledge together to prepare you for many successful bowfishing trips.